 - any other expenses incurred during the use of your home office

 To calculate the amount of each expense item you use the percentage space of your used for your home office.
 For example, if 20 percent of your home is dedicated to your home office and the total amount of your utilities expenses are $1000 dollars for the tax year; then the amount of your utilities portion of your home office expense would be calculated as follows:

 $1000 x 0.20 = $200 Home Office Expense

 To use the Actual Expense Tax Deduction method to calculate your home office tax deduction, measure your home and your home office; then calculate what percentage of your home is your home office.
 Read on to learn about a more simplified way to calculate your home office tax deduction.

 Simplified Home Office Tax Deduction

 The simplified method makes it a lot easier to calculate your home office tax deduction.
 To use this method you multiply a prescribed rate by the allowable square footage of your home office.
 That means all you need to do is make one calculation to calculate your home office expense.
 With the regular method, you make an individual calculation for each home office expense item.

 The standard deduction amount using the simplified home office tax deduction is $5 per square foot of the amount of your home used for business.
 The maximum amount of square feet you are allowed to use in this deduction is 300 square feet.
-For example, if your home office is 300 square feet, than your annual home office tax deduction will be:
+For example, if your home office is 300 square feet, then your annual home office tax deduction will be:

 300 square feet x $5 per square foot = $1,500 USD